smartlook/smartlook-relay-proxy/README.md

 # Smartlook Relay Proxy

-This service allows you to proxy requests from your domain/subdomain to Smartlook's recording domains, allowing you to bypass Ad blockers used by your visitors.
+This service relays HTTP requests from your domain/subdomain to Smartlook's recording domains, allowing you to bypass Ad blockers used by your visitors.